nvda-es/devguides_translation/original_docs/nvdaPy3.md

 1. A beta of NVDA powered by python 3 must be released.
 2. Members of the public should provide beta-level feedback.
-3. Add-on developers are asked to start porting their add-ons to Python 3.
+3. Add-on developers are asked to provide notices regarding python 3 to users.
 4. A stable version of NVDA powered by Python 3 is released.
 5. Post-transition evaluation should take place, including documenting issues found during field testing, more community outreach and other activities.
 6. If needed, attempts to use Python 3 native features should be attempted (see below for a list of possible features and their impact on NVDA).